mdn/content/files/en-us/web/http/headers/sec-ch-prefers-reduced-motion/index.md

 The **`Sec-CH-Prefers-Reduced-Motion`** [user agent client hint](/en-US/docs/Web/HTTP/Client_hints#user_preference_media_features_client_hints) request header indicates the user agent's preference for animations to be displayed with reduced motion.

-If a server declares to a client via the {{httpheader("Accept-CH")}} header that it accepts `Sec-CH-Prefers-Reduced-Motion`, the client then responds with this header to indicate the user's preference for reduced motion.
+If a server signals to a client via the {{httpheader("Accept-CH")}} header that it accepts `Sec-CH-Prefers-Reduced-Motion`, the client can then respond with this header to indicate the user's preference for reduced motion.
 The server can send the client appropriately adapted content, for example, JavaScript or CSS, to reduce the motion of any animations presented on subsequent rendered content.
 This could include reducing the speed or amplitude of movement to reduce discomfort for those with vestibular motion disorders.

 This header is modeled on the {{cssxref("@media/prefers-reduced-motion", "prefers-reduced-motion")}} media query.